CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

 - On line 7, the statement `$stmt = query($sql);` is incorrect.

-- There are no parenthesis `()` that enclosed the SQL statement on line 4.
+- There are no parentheses `()` that enclosed the SQL statement on line 4.

 - In `student.php`, there are no `$conn` object and object operator `->` on line 7.